sarbull/javascript-questions/README.md

 # typescript
 ## questions
 1. What is Typescript?
-2. Is Typescript a typed language?
+2. Is TypeScript a typed language?
 3. What is an Interface in TypeScript?
-4. Can a Typescript class implement multiple interfaces?
+4. Can a TypeScript class implement multiple interfaces?
-5. Does Typescript have annotaions?
+5. Does TypeScript have annotaions?

 ## excercises
 1. Create a `Person` class with getters and setters for the following parameters: `name`, `age`, `email`.